 “Because That’s What Parents Do!”

-In 1995, Drew Barrymore was going through a bit of a wild phase, as plenty of 19-year-olds are wont to do.
-Of course, most 19-year-olds didn?t grow up in front of the world and have all eyes upon them throughout their lives.
-When Barrymore did a nude Playboy pictorial in January of 1995, followed by an April appearance on the Late Show With David Letterman, during which she danced on Letterman?s desk and flashed her breasts at him, her back to the camera.
-Steven Spielberg acknowledged Barrymore?s string of revealing performances with a pointed joke.
-Per The Wrap, he sent her a quilt for her 20th birthday with a note attached to it reading ?Cover up,? along with a copy of her Playboy layout with paper doll clothes literally covering her up.
+In 1995, Drew Barrymore was going through a wild phase, as plenty of 19-year-olds are wont to do.
+Of course, most 19-year-olds didn’t grow up in front of the world and have all eyes upon them.
+When Barrymore did a nude Playboy pictorial in January of 1995, followed by an April appearance on the Late Show With David Letterman, during which she danced on Letterman’s desk and flashed her breasts at him, her back to the camera.
+Steven Spielberg acknowledged Barrymore’s string of revealing performances with a pointed joke.
+Per The Wrap, he sent her a quilt for her 20th birthday with a note attached to it reading “Cover up,” along with a copy of her Playboy layout with paper doll clothes literally covering her up.

-Drew Barrymore now hosts her own talk show, The Drew Barrymore Show, and she recently celebrated her 46th birthday with the help of guest host Savannah Guthrie.
-In addition to appearances from Drew?s best friend and Charlie?s Angels co-star Cameron Diaz, both David Letterman and Steven Spielberg stopped by to wish Barrymore a happy birthday.
-Of course, the ?cover up? incident was discussed, and Barrymore laughingly relayed the story, as reported by Showbiz Cheat Sheet, proclaiming ?Because that?s what parents do!?
-Spielberg shared that Barrymore had sent him a gift in response to his and showed it to the audience: a series of three photographs featuring Drew dressed in a nun?s habit captioned ?I?m sorry,? ?I?ve seen the light,? and ?I?m on my way.?
-These photos still hang in Spielberg?s home today.
+Drew Barrymore now hosts her own talk show, The Drew Barrymore Show.
+She recently celebrated her 46th birthday with the help of guest host Savannah Guthrie.
+In addition to appearances from Drew’s best friend and Charlie’s Angels co-star Cameron Diaz, both David Letterman and Steven Spielberg stopped by to wish Barrymore a happy birthday.
+Of course, the “cover up” incident was discussed, and Barrymore laughingly relayed the story, as reported by Showbiz Cheat Sheet, proclaiming “Because that’s what parents do!”
+Spielberg shared that Barrymore had sent him a gift in response to his and showed it to the audience.
+It was a series of three photographs featuring Drew dressed in a nun’s habit captioned “I’m sorry,” “I’ve seen the light,” and “I’m on my way.”